 What is the schedule for completing the rules?

 The DNR plans to complete the rulemaking by spring of 2015 (Rulemaking schedule ).
-We have re-issued a Request for Comment on the working draft rules, and anticipate issuing a Notice of Intent to adopt a rule, which will begin the formal public comment period, in the winter of 2014.
+We have re-issued a Request for Comment on the working draft rules, and anticipate issuing a Notice of Intent to adopt the rules with a hearing, which will begin the formal public comment period, in the winter/spring of 2015.
 All comments received during this period will be part of the record reviewed by the Administrative Law Judge assigned to the rulemaking.

 Will DNR consult with local governments?

-Yes, consultation with local governments prior to rule adoption is required by the legislation guiding the rulemaking and is a high priority for the DNR.
+Yes, consultation with local governments prior to rule adoption is required by the legislation guiding the rulemaking and has been a high priority for the DNR.
 From July 2013 - April 2014, the DNR met individually and in several group meetings with all local governments that currently have MRCCA plans and ordinances in place.
 We reviewed the draft rules to find ways to streamline administration, simplify language, and ensure the standards are reasonable and practical.
-We will look to local governments for advice and innovation to develop reasonable regulations that are workable and balance resource protection with the interests of property owners.
+We will continue to look to local governments for advice and innovation through the remainder of the rulemaking process.

 Will the public have an opportunity to provide input?

 Yes, there will be numerous opportunities for the public to provide input.
-The DNR intends to re-publish a Request for Comments on the draft rules this fall, which will kick off an informal comment period that ended on September 30, 2014.
-All property owners within the MRCCA will be notified of the renewed rulemaking effort at this time.
-The DNR will also gather feedback from property owners and other interested parties through the DNR project website, public meetings/open houses, and other meetings (upon request).
-The DNR will consider feedback from all of these groups before refining a final set of draft rules to propose for adoption.
+The DNR has re-published a Request for Comments on the working draft rules in June 2014, which kicked off an informal comment period that ended on September 30, 2014.
+All property owners within the MRCCA have been notified of the renewed rulemaking effort.
+The DNR is also gathering feedback from property owners and other interested parties through the DNR project website, public meetings/open houses, and other meetings (upon request).
+The DNR will consider feedback from all of these groups before refining a set of draft rules to propose for adoption.
 These refined rules will be published with the Notice of Intent to adopt rules.
-The DNR intends to hold a public hearing, which will give the public another opportunity to provide formal comments on the record, for consideration by an Administrative Law Judge.
+The DNR intends to hold a public hearing, which will give the public another opportunity to provide formal comments on the record for consideration by an Administrative Law Judge.

 How will these rules affect property owners?